Thinking of rolling your SMSF balance into an industry super fund?

 -

-The members of the SMSF will need to follow the procedure set out in the SMSF trust deed (and company constitution if the SMSF has a corporate trustee) for winding up the SMSF.
-This will include getting the members’ consent to wind up the SMSF and recording that resolution in writing. -
+SMSF members will need to follow the SMSF trust deed (or company constitution if the SMSF has a corporate trustee) for winding up the SMSF.
+This will include getting the members’ consent to wind up the SMSF and recording that in writing.

-Before closing the SMSF, the trustees will need to determine what to do with the member benefits, as an SMSF can only be wound up when it has zero funds.
-This could include, for example, paying out benefits to members (if they have met a relevant condition of release) or rolling their interest to an industry super fund.
-Liabilities of the SMSF, such as tax, will also need to be accounted for. -
+Before closing the SMSF, the trustees will need to determine what to do with the member benefits—winding up the SMSF can generally only happen when it has zero funds.
+This could include paying out benefits to SMSF members if they’ve met a condition of release, or rolling their interest to another super fund.
+The SMSF’s liabilities will also need to be accounted for, like tax.

 Make sure any outstanding reports are sent to the ATO.
-These include the transfer balance account report for a pension/income stream.
-PAYG payment summaries might also be needed if benefits have been paid to members or a lump sum payment to a deceased estate. -
+These include the transfer balance account report for income streams.
+PAYG payment summaries might also be needed if benefits have been paid to SMSF members or a lump sum payment to a deceased estate. -

-Determine how much money each member of the SMSF is entitled to receive and distribute it accordingly. -
+Determine the funds SMSF members are entitled to receive and distribute them in accordance with law. -

 Before lodging your final return, have an approved SMSF auditor complete the final audit of the fund.
 Confirm that all outstanding annual returns have been completed during this step. -

 Open an account with your nominated super fund, then use SuperStream to rollover your balance from your SMSF.
-It’s also recommended you contact your super fund for the details to complete the SuperStream transfer. -
+You should contact the super fund for important details to complete the SMSF rollover.

 Ensure employers who make contributions to the fund, SMSF professionals, and anyone else related to the fund is aware that the SMSF is being wound up.
 After the ATO confirms the fund’s ABN is cancelled, close the SMSF bank account, making sure that all financial business related to the SMSF have been transferred accordingly.